cometaj2/I-D/README.md

 A note about the author:

 My focus for the past 10 years has been around systems, data, infrastructure architecture, development and operations.
-More recently however, I was tasked to understand REST APIs so that I could design one to help expose parts data within our organization.
+More recently however, I have focused my attention to REST APIs.

 This journey started around mid 2013 and lasted well over a year.
 It took a while to get to a point where I felt comfortable because I kept seeing discrepancies between what was commonly understood and what Roy Fielding's dissertation was telling me about REST.